 The workers’ compensation appeals process may include a series of hearings if necessary.
 They are conducted according to rules of evidence and courtroom procedure.
 You do not have to be represented by a lawyer, but employers and insurers that oppose a claim will likely have one or more lawyers working for them.

-The attorneys at Geoff McDonald & Associates can level the playing field.
+The Richmond workers compensation attorneys at Geoff McDonald & Associates can level the playing field.
 We have helped hundreds of people just like you get the workers’ comp benefits they need and have already earned.

 Let us help you appeal a denied Virginia workers’ compensation claim.
 We can make sure your claim documents are complete and accurate, and that they make a strong case for awarding you benefits.
 Contact us now for a free claim review.

 Don’t give up on your workers’ compensation claim if it has been denied.
 It is not unusual for an initial claim to be rejected.
 Sometimes it is for technical reasons or because something is missing from the large amount of information the Virginia Workers’ Compensation Commission requires.

 If your initial workers’ compensation claim has been denied, you should file a written request for a hearing with the Workers’ Compensation Commission within 30 days of the date on your denial notice.